Ise Shrine: Chief priestess / chief priest

-From the late 7th century until the 14th century, the role of chief priestess of Ise Shrine was carried out by a female member of the Imperial House of Japan known as a saiō.
+From the late 7th century until the 14th century, the role of chief priestess of Ise Shrine was carried out by a female member of the Imperial House of Japan known as a Saiō.
 According to the Man'yōshū, the first saiō to serve at the shrine was Princess Ōku, daughter of Emperor Tenmu, during the Asuka period.
 Mention of Ise Shrine's saiō is also made in the Aoi, Sakaki and Yugao chapters of The Tale of Genji as well as in the 69th chapter of The Tales of Ise.
 The saiō system ended during the turmoil of the Nanboku-chō period.

 During the Empire of Japan and the establishment of State Shinto, the position of chief priest of the Ise Shrine was fulfilled by the reigning emperor and the Meiji, Taisho and Shōwa Emperors all played the role of chief priest during their reigns.

 Since the disestablishment of State Shinto during the Occupation of Japan, the offices of chief priest and most sacred priestess have been held by former members of the imperial family or their descendants.
 The current chief priest of the shrine is Takatsukasa Naotake, adoptive son of Takatsukasa Kazuko.
 He succeeded Kitashirakawa Michihisa, a great-grandson of Emperor Meiji, in 2007.
-Takatsukasa Kazuko was succeeded by her younger sister, Ikeda Atsuko.
+Kitashirakawa Fusako, the daughter of Emperor Meiji, served as the chief priestess until 1974, when she was succeeded by her niece, Takatsukasa Kazuko.
+Takatsukasa was succeeded by her younger sister, Ikeda Atsuko, in 1988.
 In 2012, Ikeda was joined by her niece Sayako Kuroda, sole daughter of Emperor Akihito, to serve as a high priestess under her.
-On 19 June 2017, Sayako officially replaced her aunt as supreme priestess.
+On 19 June 2017, Kuroda officially replaced her aunt as supreme priestess.